nizardrou/Variant-Detection-and-Annotation-workshop/README.md

     -@ 28 \
     p1.rc.sorted.bam
 ```
+Add the appropriate flag to the AddOrReplaceReadGroups command so that our sample name read group tag is added (instead of **ALSO ADD THE READ GROUP SAMPLE NAME**).
+This should be your sample name, i.e. p1, p2, or p3.
+Also, add the appropriate flag to supply the recalibrations metrics file to the ApplyBQSR command (instead of **ADD THE BQSR RECALIBRATION FILE FROM THE PREVIOUS STEP HERE**).

 As you can see, at every step, we are producing a new BAM file, so it can become challenging trying to remember what is what!
 To avoid confusion, figure out a naming system that makes sense to you.
 For us, we tend to include the intials of the command that produced a given BAM (in addition to the sample name).
 E.g. "p1.rc.sorted.bam" refers to a recalibrated (rc) and coordinate sorted BAM file.